AGU-Data/agu-data.github.io/_resources/paleo-data-submission-quick-quide.md

     * BEST OPTION: If certain raw model output data are instrumental to evaluating the research, then deposit these in a trusted repository.
 There are currently limited resources for preserving files of very large size.
 Where possible synthesise that data.
 Selecting representative output from one or a few model runs as is recommended by a specific community may be necessary.
 Data formats should be in formats that are commonly used among the community (e.g. .netcdf, .dat, .xls).
     * GOOD OPTION: Processed data that has been transformed/derived from raw data formats used for specific analyses should be provided using similar community reporting standards and formats.

-# If the model is not open because of the sensitivity of the research or proprietary concerns, then provide as much information as possible to support evaluation of the research and responsibility, and see the <span style="text-decoration:underline;">FAQs</span> “Are there any allowable exceptions to archiving?” above.
+If the model is not open because of the sensitivity of the research or proprietary concerns, then provide as much information as possible to support evaluation of the research and responsibility, and see the [FAQs](#FAQs) _Are there any allowable exceptions to archiving?_ above.

-**Still have questions? **Contact AGU _Paleoceanography and Paleoclimatology_ [paleoceanography@agu.edu](mailto:paleogeanography@agu.edu)
+**Still have questions?** Contact AGU _Paleoceanography and Paleoclimatology_ [paleoceanography@agu.edu](mailto:paleogeanography@agu.edu)